JonathanCrabbe/Dynamask/README.md

 ###  Replicate the State experiment

-1. Run this command to generate the synthetic data and store it in [this folder](data/state):
+1. Run this command to generate the synthetic data and store it in ``data/state``:
    ```shell
    python -m fit.data_generator.state_data --signal_len 200 --signal_num 1000
    ```